flschr/mbplugin-maps/README.md

-# Embed interactive maps powered by OpenStreetMap easily and privacy-friendly.
+# Embed interactive maps powered by OpenStreetMap easily and privacy-friendly to your Micro.blog posts.

 <img src="logo.png" alt="Map embeds for Micro.blog" width="200">